Daniel Caesar

 Ashton Dumar Norwill Simmonds (born April 5, 1995), known professionally as Daniel Caesar, is a Canadian singer and songwriter.
-After independently building a following through the release of two EPs, Praise Break (2014) and Pilgrim's Paradise (2015), Caesar released his debut studio album, Freudian, in 2017, which received three Grammy Award nominations.
-He released his second studio album, Case Study 01, in 2019.
-Caesar featured alongside Giveon on Justin Bieber's 2021 single "Peaches", his first number-one song on the US Billboard Hot 100.
-Caesar's third studio album, Never Enough (2023), is his first release under Republic Records.
-In 2025, Caesar released his fourth studio album Son of Spergy, inspired by reconcilliation with his parents.
+After independently building a following through the release of two EPs, Praise Break (2014) and Pilgrim's Paradise (2015), Caesar released his debut studio album, Freudian, in 2017, which received three Grammy Award nominations, winning for the collaboration with American singer H.E.R.
+"Best Part".
+In 2019 he released his second studio album, Case Study 01, longlisted for the 2020 Polaris Music Prize.

+In 2021 Caesar featured alongside Giveon on Justin Bieber's single "Peaches", his first number-one song on the US Billboard Hot 100, and receiving four nominations at the 64th Annual Grammy Awards.
+In 2023 Caesar published his third studio album, Never Enough through Republic Records, winning his second Juno Award.
+In 2025, Caesar released his fourth studio album Son of Spergy, which became his third top-ten album on the Billboard Canadian Albums and first on the Billboard 200.

+Through his career, Caesar has collaborated with several artists, including Brandy, Kali Uchis, Ty Dolla Sign, Summer Walker, Common, Omar Apollo, Bon Iver, and has written songs for Mary J. Blige, SZA, Tyler, the Creator, Shawn Mendes and Kanye West.
+He was also awarded with a total of four Juno Awards, two Soul Train Music Awards, a MTV Video Music Awards and an ASCAP Awards.

 Early life

 Ashton Dumar Norwill Simmonds was born on April 5, 1995, in the Scarborough district of Toronto, Ontario, and raised in Oshawa.
 He is the second eldest of four children to his mother Hollace Burnett-Simmonds and father Norwill Simmonds, a gospel singer who released his first album as a high school student in Jamaica.
 Caesar attended the Seventh-day Adventist Church and private school in Oshawa.
 He is of Bajan and Jamaican descent.
 Caesar grew up in church, singing before his father's congregation in Oshawa.
 He was raised listening to soul and gospel delivered through musicality and religion, even though his parents were cautious of temptations that came with music.
-Caesar longed for the city, which was a one hour drive from his home.
+Caesar longed for the city, which was a one-hour drive from his home.